DaneWeber/dragonvale/cosmology/deities.md

 Domains: Luck, Protection, Travel

+Temples and Ceremonies: There are little shrines to Fharlanghn at cross-roads and town limits that are simply a wooden post with his sigil carved.
+Coins are cast at the post for luck and protection while traveling, something like wishing wells.
+It is bad luck to take any of these coins, unless you're part of Fharlanghn's clergy or a "traveler in need."

 ## Santh Cuthbert, the Unbending Cudgel

 Lawful Deity of Law, Order, Contracts, Merchants, Trade, and Retribution